jspm/registry/README.md

 In this way, the right package options can make any library play well with JSPM, without needing any manual configuration at all.

 Read more about [configuring packages for JSPM](https://github.com/jspm/registry/wiki/Configuring-Packages-for-JSPM) in the wiki.

+To submit a new package override:

+* Fork this repo, then create the file `package_overrides/[endpoint name]/[repo name]@x.y.z.json.
+* Provide the correct configuration according to the configuration guide above.
+* Submit a pull request.
+* If the configuration is correct, this will be accepted and that will instantly enable the functionality on the endpoint.

+The overrides only apply to exact version, tag or branch names.

+Note that package overrides do not work for the cdnJS endpoint, so manual configuration is still necessary here.